YaleDHLab/dhlab-site/_guides/project-planning.md

 <ul>
   <li>
     <a href='{{site.baseurl}}/assets/docs/DH-ProjectPlanning.pdf' target='_blank'><b>Project Planning & Design Guide</b></a> – This step-by-step guide for Rapid Prototyping Grant projects gives an overview of how a project might move from big ideas to product implementation and user testing.
-While not all projects are built the same way, it help project leaders better understand how to manage resources and expectations to meet their goals within a given timeline.<br>
+While not all projects are built the same way, this can help project leaders better understand how to manage resources and expectations to meet their goals within a given timeline.<br>
   </li>
   <li>
     <a href='{{site.baseurl}}/assets/docs/DH-LeanCanvas.pdf' target='_blank'><b>Lean Canvas</b></a> – This exercise focuses on establishing the project vision beginning with the high level concepts, the research question, as well as the audience and goals.<br>